Noor 2 (satellite)

-The Nour satellite (also spelled Noor, Persian: ماهواره نور, lit.
-'Light') callsign "NOUR 02" or "NOOR 02", is an Iranian military satellite, which was launched to orbit on 8 March 2022.
+The Nour 2 satellite (also spelled Noor 2, Persian: ماهواره نور, lit.
+'Light') callsign "NOUR 02" or "NOOR 02", is an Iranian military satellite, which was launched into orbit on 8 March 2022.
 The Nour 2 satellite was lifted into space by the three-stage launcher Qased, or "Messenger".
 The satellite was placed into orbit at an altitude of 500 km.
-Before, the Islamic Revolutionary Guard Corps Aerospace Force (IRGCASF) launched Nour 1 satellite to space on 22 April 2020 by the three-stage launcher Qased.
-The Nour 1 had reached an orbit of 425 kilometers above the surface of the earth.
+Before, the Islamic Revolutionary Guard Corps Aerospace Force (IRGCASF) launched the Nour 1 satellite into space on 22 April 2020 with the three-stage launcher Qased.
+The Nour 1 had reached an orbit of 425 kilometers above the surface of the Earth.

-Satellite Launch
+Satellite launch

 On 8 March 2022, the Nour 2 satellite, callsign "NOUR 02" or "NOOR 02", the Iranian military satellite, was launched to orbit by IRGCASF.
-The Nour 2 satellite was lifted into space from the Shahroud spaceport by the three-stage launcher Qased, or "Messenger" which utilizes a combination of liquid and solid fuels.
-The satellite was placed into orbit at an altitude of 500 km after 480 seconds at a speed of 6.7 km/s.
-Before, on 22 April 2020, the IRGCASF launched Nour 1 satellite to space by the three-stage launcher Qased.
-The Nour 1 had reached an orbit of 425 kilometers above the surface of the earth.
+The Nour 2 satellite was lifted into space from the Shahroud spaceport by the three-stage launcher Qased, or "Messenger," which utilizes a combination of liquid and solid fuels.
+Before 22 April 2020, the IRGCASF launched the Nour 1 satellite into space with the three-stage launcher Qased.
+The Nour 1 had reached an orbit of 425 kilometers above the surface of the Earth.

 Operation

-The Reconnaissance satellite orbits the earth once every 90 minutes, its mission will last three years.
+The Reconnaissance satellite orbits the Earth once every 90 minutes, and its mission will last three years.

-On 10 May 2022, Iranian Minister of Communication and Information Technology, Issa Zarepour posted on his Instagram several images displaying the flat views of lands of Marvdasht in Fars Province and Khormoj in Bushehr Province in Southern Iran and a low-resolution, true-color, overhead image of the U.S. Navy's Fifth Fleet Base in Bahrain taken by the Noor-2 satellite.
+On 10 May 2022, Iranian Minister of Communication and Information Technology, Issa Zarepour posted on his Instagram several images displaying the flat views of lands of Marvdasht in Fars province and Khormoj in Bushehr province in Southern Iran and a low-resolution, true-color, overhead image of the U.S. Navy's Fifth Fleet Base in Bahrain taken by the Noor-2 satellite.
 The minister's account was banned from Instagram hours later.

 Launch reactions

-The attempts to launch were criticized by the United States, Germany and France.
+The attempts to launch were criticized by the United States, Germany, and France.

-The U.S. claimed Iran will could use the same long-range ballistic technology to Intercontinental ballistic missile, launching more long-range weapons, including nuclear warheads.Iran rejected the claim by the US and described the purpose of launching satellites and missiles as civilian and defensive.
+The U.S. claimed Iran would use the same long-range ballistic technology as Intercontinental ballistic missiles, launching more long-range weapons, including nuclear warheads.
+Iran rejected the claim by the US and described the purpose of launching satellites and missiles as civilian and defensive.